 Principal Learning Outcomes

-To abstract and simplify economic problems through the application of
+Subject Specific/Professional Skills:...demonstrate the capacity for abstract reasoning and to simplify economic problems through the application of theoretical models.

 - Core Module